-Michael Cooper is an Instructor with Ashford University, where he teaches courses in literature, English, and composition.
-He holds a Master of Fine Arts in Creative Writing from Georgia State University and he completed his undergraduate work with a BA in English Literature from University of South Florida.
+Michael Cooper is an Assistant Professor in the College of Liberal Arts at Ashford University, where he teaches courses in literature, rhetoric and composition, and creative writing.
+He has a PhD from Florida State University in English Literature, a Master of Fine Arts in Creative Writing from Georgia State University, and a BA in English Literature from University of South Florida.
 Besides teaching, since 2009 he has served as Book Review Editor at The Southeast Review.
-A nominee for the Pushcart Prize, his fiction has been published in nationally-recognized literary journals such as Cimarron Review, Iron Horse Literary Review, and The Portland Review, to name a few.
-“A college degree enables us to find a sense of purpose in life according to a very specific discipline,” Cooper tells his students.
-“Thus, it’s important for incoming students to select a degree path that’s truly right for them.”
+Dr. Cooper says, “A college degree enables us to find a sense of purpose in life according to a very specific discipline.”
+Cooper also tells his students, “Thus, it’s important for incoming students to select a degree path that’s truly right for them.”
 In his free time, he enjoys travelling to Florida’s many beaches, hiking nature trails, and volunteering at his local animal shelter.

 Michael was a nominee for the Pushcart Prize, and his fiction has been published in nationally-recognized literary journals such as Cimarron Review, Iron Horse Literary Review, and The Portland Review.